 Dennis Scully: From our headquarters in New York City, this is Business of Home.
 I'm your host, Dennis Scully.
 Every week, I'll be talking to leaders and innovators from all corners of the industry.
 I hope you'll join me.

 Kaitlin P.: This week, we have a special message from Business of Home.
-I'm Kaitlin Peterson, editor and chief of BOH, and I'm excited to share our fall issue with you.
+I'm Kaitlin Petersen, editor and chief of BOH, and I'm excited to share our fall issue with you.
 With a focus on leadership, the issue highlights company culture, the importance of mentorship in design firms, and how the industry's favorite family brands are making it work.
 Don't miss another issue.
 Subscribe today at businessofhome.com/subscribe, that's businessofhome.com/subscribe.
 And now, on with the show.

 Dennis Scully: My guest this week is Brad Ford, interior designer and founder of Field and Supply.
 Brad, welcome.